-Croatia: Greens warn on PPA agreement for new TPP Plomin C unit15.
-May 2014. / SEE Energy News
+Croatia: Greens warn on PPA agreement for new TPP Plomin C unit, SEE Energy News

 The Greens are convinced that the EU will not let HEP to enter into a contract for the purchase of 50% electricity from TPP Plomin C. The Croatia Energy company HEP might face difficulties in concluding agreement of the electricity purchase, with the strategic partner in construction of the TPP Plomin C, warned the Green Action at the thematic debate.
 The Greens urge the HEP to publicly announce the agreement which is going to be concluded with the investor in a power plant; the construction and energy of this TPP they considered a big failure, mentioning the interests of consumers of electricity who will pay all that.